pangeo-data/climpred/README.md

 ## Release

+We are diligently working on our v1 release (see kanban board here: https://github.com/bradyrx/climpred/projects/2).
+The goal for v1 is to have `climpred` ready to take in subseasonal-to-seasonal and seasonal-to-decadal prediction ensembles and to perform determinstic skill metrics on them.
+We will have early-stage objects (`HindcastEnsemble` and `PerfectModelEnsemble`) to make computations easier on the user.
+We will also have documentation ready so the capabilities of `climpred` are more clear.

-Note that `climpred` is in the very early stages of development.
-We are currently working on documentation and are adding features when we have the time to do so.
-There is no timeline for a formal v1 release, but you can install the package below and reference the notebooks for guidance.
+In the meantime, you can install the package following the steps below and reference the notebooks for guidance.
 Please raise any issues if you encounter any bugs or have any ideas; you can also raise a PR to add new features.
-Feel free to contact either of us if you have questions.
+Feel free to contact us if you have questions.

 ## Installation
 ```shell